Sexually Transmitted Diseases (STDs)

 Doctor & medicine-based advice linked to each cause

-Bacterial STDs like chlamydia, gonorrhea, and syphilis are treated with specific antibiotics such as azithromycin, doxycycline, ceftriaxone, or penicillin G. Treatment must be completed fully and partners should be simultaneously treated to prevent reinfection.
+Bacterial STDs like chlamydia, gonorrhea, and syphilis are treated with specific antibiotics such as azithromycin, ceftriaxone, or penicillin G. Early treatment prevents complications and halts transmission to partners.

-Herpes is managed with antivirals like acyclovir, valacyclovir, or famciclovir to reduce outbreak frequency and transmission risk.
-HIV is treated with antiretroviral therapy (ART), which suppresses viral load and allows near-normal life expectancy when taken consistently.
+Herpes is managed with antivirals like valacyclovir or acyclovir to reduce outbreaks and shedding.
+HIV requires lifelong antiretroviral therapy (ART) which suppresses viral load to undetectable levels, preventing progression and transmission.

 Top 5 Alternative Home Remedies for Sexually Transmitted Diseases (STDs)